 Basic sciences are offered simultaneously as an integrative course – a program unique to the Boucher Institute.
 The Biomedicine course is taught six to nine hours per week over the first two years, encompassing physiology, biochemistry, pathology, histology, embryology, pharmacology and laboratory diagnosis.
 This course promotes an integrative and clinically relevant view of the basic medical sciences.

-Biomedicine provides us with an ability to foresee potential underlying causes of disease in patients.
+Biomedicine provides learners with an ability to foresee potential underlying causes of disease in patients.
 It also enables them to create and justify treatment rationale, learn a common language for communicating with other medical professionals, and to hypothesize and research theories on the mechanisms behind naturopathic treatments.

 Anatomy provides a detailed study of the anatomical structures and systems of the human body.
 Special attention is paid to palpation of the clinically relevant surface anatomy.
 The musculoskeletal, vascular, lymphatic, and nervous systems are studied in depth in order to appreciate the relevance of landmarks, and how physical relationships affect function.

 Anatomy – Dissection Lab

 This lab is a six-day intensive cadaver dissection component of the anatomy course.
 The dissection is completed under the supervision of highly qualified instructors – a unique experience that involves exploring the human body, progressing from the skin through to the superficial fascia, muscle, and internal organs.
 This process allows the intricacies of the body as a symbiotic unit to be appreciated and understood.

 Biomedicine provides a common framework for describing the structure and functions of the human body.
 Presented as a synthesis of several fields of study, the Biomedicine courses at Boucher set out to promote an integrative and holistic view of the basic medical sciences.
 They provide a comprehensive description of the structure, organization, function and dysfunction of the human body, and the ways in which we measure and manipulate these parameters.